BrisksHan/DTI-LEKG/readme.txt

 If you have any questions, please send a Email to hanzhang89@qq.com

-details will be added soon
+due to our paper is under review, more details will be added later